Check out our growing library of code snippets for Gravity Forms!

 - Sorting Options: Primary and secondary sorting by ascending, descending, or random order.

-- Comparison Filters: Filter numeric fields by values (
+- Comparison Filters: Filter numeric fields by values (greater than or less than).

 - Unique Results: Eliminate duplicate entries by enabling the